unisonweb/unisonweb-org/src/data/docs/libraries.md

 [This very small library](https://github.com/runarorama/alt-names) adds no definitions or types, only alternate names for things in `unisonweb/base`.
 Adds the names `Maybe` and `Option` for `Optional`, `compose` for `(.)`, among other things.

+### 🚢 `thoradam/unison-read`: Parsing / deserialization supporting incremental consumption

+[This library](https://github.com/thoradam/unison-read) provides a `Read a` ability, along with some combinators and handlers, that allow for incrementally consuming some `a`s to produce a result.

 ### 🚢 `unisonweb/base`: builtin types and functions, basic data structures, algorithms, and `IO`

 [This library](https://github.com/unisonweb/base) includes all builtin functions, basic data structures and algorithms, and `IO`.
 To fetch the latest version (M1l), do: